The Neutron Star Outer Crust Equation of State: A Machine Learning approach: Conclusions

-Although in this work we show that we do not need any nuclear physics model to predict the BE, that in no way diminishes the importance of theoretical modeling.
+Although in this work we show that we get good results in predicting the nuclear BE without introducing a nuclear physics model, {we have also identified weaknesses}.
 The role of theoretical models go way beyond producing numbers.
 A theoretical model also indicates the actual physical mechanisms behind the properties being predicted.
 Since each term in the model is physically motivated, a theoretical model which comes close to experimental predictions also identifies what are the actual physical processes which are important in that energy scale.To have a theoretical understanding of any system, a physics based model is necessary.
 ML algorithms cannot replace physics modeling in that respect.